Lake County provides:

 autism, and depression.

-Lake County is affiliated with NAMI and NAMI Illinois, giving
+Lake County is affiliated with NAMI national and NAMI Illinois, giving

 its members support, education and advocacy at three levels: